colbyga/hazen_metagenome_publication/README.md

 # Hazen Metagenome Publication
-This repositiory contains scripts and supplementary data files used in the following publication: **Climate change lowers diversity and functional potential of microbes in Canada’s high Arctic**.
+This repositiory contains scripts and supplementary data files used in the following publication: "**Climate change lowers diversity and functional potential of microbes in Canada’s high Arctic**".

 ## Summary of Files
 1) Two tree files (bacteria and archaea) for the reconstructed and GTDB genomes